Memotech-Bill/PicoBB/README.md

 Note that you may use minicom as well, however, minicom will not display color correctly or resize the terminal window for the different MODE settings in BBC Basic.

+If connected to the Pico via USB then the Pico can be restarted by changing the USB Baud rate to special values:

+1200 - Resets the Pico to BOOTSEL mode, allowing you to load a new UF2 file.
+2400 - Restarts to BBC BASIC, killing any BASIC program previously running.

 ### Connecting to the GUI versions

 To use (once the Pico has been programmed), assuming a Pico on a VGA Demo board: